Chrysler Town & Country (1941–1988): 1969-1973

-Fuselage era Chryslers all featured a full-width loop style chrome front bumper.
+Fuselage-era Chryslers featured a full-width loop style chrome front bumper.
 Quad headlamps and grille were recessed inside the loop, with differing grille inserts for each series.
 Turn signal and parking lamps were recessed into the bumper below the headlamps.
-Body sides were simple and smooth with a subtle character line originating at the front bumper, descending slightly for the length of the car, and ending at the wrap-around rear bumper.
+Body sides were simple and smooth, with a subtle character line originating at the front bumper, descending slightly for the length of the car, and ending at the wrap-around rear bumper.
 On Town & Country wagons, this character line was also the location of the lower molding surrounding the standard wood grain side paneling, simulated cherry for 1969.
-The fuselage profile extended the length of a full-sized "long roof" made for a rather striking looking wagon.
+The fuselage profile extended the length of a full-sized "long roof", and made for a rather striking looking wagon.
 At the trailing edge of the long roof, body sides, D pillars, and a unique rooftop airfoil formed one continuous arch over the tailgate opening.
-The airfoil directed airflow from the roof down and over the tail gate window, intended to keep the glass clear of dirt accumulation.
+The airfoil directed airflow from the roof down and over the tailgate window, intended to keep the glass clear of dirt accumulation.

 The Town & Country's grille insert and wheel covers for this new generation were from the New Yorker, while front seating choices and interior trim were again drawn from the Newport Custom.
-The new instrument panel featured a symmetrical padded loop echoing the design theme of the front end.
+The new instrument panel featured a symmetrical padded loop, echoing the design theme of the front end.
 The inverted fan style speedometer from 1967 and 1968 continued, balanced on the passenger side by a large glove box door.
 A unique Chrysler feature was floodlighting of the instruments and controls instead of more typical backlighting.

-For 1969, all full-size Chrysler Corporation vehicles returned to standard 15-inch wheels.
-This accommodated the growing share of cars equipped with front disc brakes, which were updated to a new simpler and less costly single-piston sliding caliper design from the earlier 4-piston fixed caliper type.
-Once again, Chrysler sales literature listed power front disc brakes as standard equipment on Town & Country.
-Some were built with front drum brakes instead.
-Regardless of brake type, all T&Cs included standard size 8.85x15 tires on 6.5-inch x 15-inch heavy-duty rims.
+For 1969, all full-size Chrysler vehicles returned to standard 15-inch wheels.
+This accommodated the growing share of cars equipped with front disc brakes, which were updated to a simpler, less costly single-piston sliding caliper design from the earlier 4-piston fixed caliper type.
+Once again, Chrysler sales literature listed power front disc brakes as standard equipment on the Town & Country, although some were built with front drum brakes instead.
+Regardless of brake type, all T&Cs included standard size 8.85×15 tires on 6.5-inch x 15-inch heavy-duty rims.
 Powertrain choices for the Town & Country remained unchanged.